We are delighted to have started our COVID19 Vaccination Clinics.

 DATA PROTECTION NOTICE

 A copy of our Data Protection Notice is posted in or waiting areas and copies can be obtained from reception.
+You can also view this notice here.
 Subject Access Request forms are also available from reception.
 Should you wish to have access to your medical records you should complete the SAR form and also provide two forms of ID, one of which must be photographic.
 We hope to make the forms available on the website in the near future.

 WE ARE LGBT FRIENDLY